Paul T. Baker, PhD

 Reed College (OR)

-I'm a physicist interested detecting and characterizing gravitational waves.
+I am a physicist interested in detecting and characterizing gravitational waves.
 My data analysis research combines methods from physics, astronomy, computing, and statistics.
 As a member of the NANOGrav and IPTA collaborations, I contribute to the search for low-frequency gravitational waves created by merging super massive black holes.

 Professional Affiliations & Memberships

-- North American Nanohertz Observatory for Gravitational waves (NANOGrav)
+- North Americna Nanohertz Observatory for Gravitational Waves (NANOGrav)

 - International Pulsar Timing Array (IPTA)